Savor the Flavors: Baked Halibut with Juicy Tomatoes

 - Place the fillets atop the tomato mixture in the baking dish.

-- Bake uncovered for 18-20 minutes.
-The halibut should be opaque and flake easily when tested with a fork.
+- Bake uncovered for 18–20 minutes, or until the halibut flakes easily with a fork.

 - Remove from oven and drizzle lemon juice over the fish and tomatoes for a bright finishing touch.